boazsegev/plezi/lib/anorexic/server/README.md

 this folder holds the different protocols that could be run over the each socket-service (HTTP / WebSockets etc' should be here).

-the protocols parse a request and return it as a Hash (or Hash-like) that can be passed on (with added socket info) to a handler.
+the protocols are devided into two different classes/object types:

+1. parsing input.
+2. formatting output.

 - handlers

 this folder holds the classes and modules used to actually handle the requests parsed by the protocol layer.

-these are the classes and modules the Anorexic framework users (developers) connect with when writing their web aps.
+these are the classes and modules the Anorexic framework users (developers) connect with when writing their web apps.

 ## servers, services and protocols ... what?